 Customer Match lets you use your online and offline data to reach and re-engage with your customers across Search, the Shopping tab, Gmail, YouTube, and Display.
 Using information that your customers have shared with you, Customer Match will target ads to those customers and other customers like them.

 Customer Match is a useful advertising tool for many business goals, from increasing brand awareness to driving conversions.
 Here are a few examples of different audiences you can target with Customer Match:

 - On the Search Network and the Shopping tab, you can optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.

-- On Gmail, you can reach your customers or similar audiences using personalized ads at the top of their inbox tabs.
+- On Gmail, you can reach your customers or new potential customers with similar interests using personalized ads at the top of their inbox tabs.

 - On YouTube, you can reach new segments, by targeting segments similar to your most valuable customers.

-- On Display, you can reach your customers or similar audiences using personalized ads on the Google Display Network.
+- On Display, you can reach your customers or new potential customers with similar interests using personalized ads on the Google Display Network.

 This article explains how Customer Match works.
 You can also read more in Your guide to Customer Match.